 When the P0102 fault code is present, the check engine light will stay on, and the engine may shake, not stay running, or accelerate.
 In addition, fuel economy will decrease.
 The P0102 fault code was caused by a faulty Mass Air Flow (MAF) sensor.
 P0102 fault code means Mass or Volume Air Flow Circuit Low Input.

-This guide looks at fixing the P0102 Mass or Volume Air Flow Circuit Low Input fault code on a Kia.
+This guide fixes a Kia’s P0102 Mass or Volume Air Flow Circuit Low Input fault code.
 To fix this problem, follow step-by-step instructions on how to replace the Mass Air Flow Sensor.

 In addition to a faulty MAF sensor, other possible problems that can trigger P0102 on a Kia include: